Amed Rosario Player Props: Guardians vs. Mariners

 Amed Rosario At The Plate

-- Rosario has gotten a hit in four of seven games this season (57.1%), with multiple hits twice.
+- This season, Rosario has recorded at least one hit in five of eight games (62.5%), and had multiple hits twice.

-- In seven games played this season, he has not gone deep.
+- In eight games played this season, he has not gone deep.

-- Rosario has picked up an RBI in two games this year, with multiple runs batted in once.
+- Rosario has driven in a run in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.